Let’s Talk Inhaled Corticosteroid Side Effects

 This is often debated, and studies are rather inconclusive.
 However, corticosteroids do diminish the immune response, so it's possible they might increase the incidence of pneumonia.
 Like, a risk of about 1-2%.
 Some studies, however, showed no increased risk for pneumonia.
 Others show only an increase with high dose ICS.1

-Can side effects of inhaled corticosteroids be prevented?
+Can side effects of inhaled corticosteroids be prevented in people with asthma?

 Studies seem to show that using a spacer when the medicine is delivered by an inhaler (like Qvar and Symbicort), and rinsing and spitting after each use, may significantly reduce the risk for topical side effects.
 Otherwise, rinsing your mouth and spitting after each use has been shown to reduce side effects.
 Higher ICS doses have also been linked with a greater risk of both topical and systemic side effects, so it's best to use the lowest dose needed to obtain maximal asthma control.2